 Perioperative registered nurses provide surgical patient care either as scrub nurses, who select and pass instruments to surgeons during operations; or as circulating nurses, who manage patient care during and after surgery.
 Westbury’s course gives students experience in both kinds of patient care.

 Students take the course as seniors.
-They begin in the fall in the College’s Simulation Center at Elmhurst Memorial Hospital, where Westbury serves as director.
+They begin in the fall in the University’s Simulation Center at Elmhurst Memorial Hospital, where Westbury serves as director.
 During January Term, they perform 90 hours of clinical work at one of several partner hospitals throughout the Chicago area, including Edward-Elmhurst, Loyola University, Lurie Children’s, University of Illinois at Chicago and Good Samaritan.
 Throughout their clinical work, Elmhurst students learn directly from nurses, surgeons and other team members.

 The class prepares students so well that the ones who decide to go into that specialty can hit the ground running, starting their jobs with significantly more experience in O.R. procedures and best practices than other new perioperative nurses, Westbury says.